Frequently Asked Questions about SBA 504 Loans

 - Operating Company is majority-owned by either a woman or a veteran.

 - Operating Company is defined as a small manufacturing company, and all of its production facilities are located in the United States

 - Business facility meets certain specific environmental or energy efficiency “green” goals

 Can there be more than one Project funded with an SBA loan?

-Note: SBA 504 loans made for Projects for small manufacturers or eligible energy loans as described above do not reduce the $5,000,000 limit.
+Note: SBA 504 loans made for Projects for small manufacturers or eligible energy loans as described above may not reduce the $5,000,000 limit.

 Can seller-subordinated financing be used as the equity portion of the project?

 Yes, while technically eligible, seller financing is considered a credit decision that is made on a case-by-case basis.
 If accepted, the seller must agree to subordinate his/her interest to the bank and SBA, and agree to sign a Subordination Agreement.
 If project assets are used to secure the seller’s Note, the terms of that Note must match the terms of the SBA loan.
 However, if the seller’s Note is secured by a non-project asset, the terms need not match the SBA loan terms.

 Is it possible to purchase both real estate and equipment at the same time using an SBA loan?